Dismissal with notice

 Seek legal advice or advice from your employers' association if you are in doubt whether there are objective grounds for termination of employment.
 Remember that you must discuss the matter with the employee before making a decision regarding dismissal with notice.
 Notice given by an employer must be delivered to the employee in person or be forwarded by registered post.
+Dismissal with notice must always take place in writing.
 The notice takes effect when it is received by the employee.

 The notice shall inform of:

 - the employee's right to demand negotiations and to institute legal proceedings.

 - the time limits applicable for requesting negotiations and instituting legal proceedings.

 - who any legal proceedings should be directed at.

 - the employee's right to remain in his position while negotiations or legal proceedings are ongoing.